 - Pathway: from the substantia nigra (pars compacta) in the midbrain to the caudate nucleus and the putamen

 The nervous system is primarily composed of the following parenchyma: neurons and supporting (glial) cells.
 Neurons are specialized cells that are polarized and have the ability to pass signals from one cell to the other.
-For more information on the microscopic anatomy of the nerve tissue, see the learning card on .
+For more information on the microscopic anatomy of the nerve tissue, see the article on .

 Layers of the cerebral cortex